ViveTheModder/tenkaichi-lps-generator/README.md

 I worked on some characters' lip-syncing too (mainly the Goku variants), but that quickly stopped once [pxgamer13](https://github.com/pxgamer13) made his take on an automatic lip-syncing tool.

+He said the tool was inspired by my hard work, but in reality, he worked on it to later use it for [the Latin-American version of BT4](https://www.youtube.com/watch?v=5ZMnuDMpz3w).

 For those who have tried out the tool (either former team members or friends of current ones), there is no doubt about the end results, but rather, what it took to get there.

 Originally, the tool would dump out a lot of duplicate keyframes, essentially making the character's mouth open and close in the same frame, which is pointless and takes up space.

-I decompiled the tool's source code, given how it is for stuff written in Java, and I was beyond disappointed with the code.
+I decompiled the tool's source code, given how easy it is for stuff written in Java, and I was beyond disappointed with the code.

 Nothing wrong with borrowing code from StackOverflow, but please don't make it so blatantly obvious.
-English and Spanish names throughout the same method gave it away.
+English and Spanish variable names throughout the same method gave it away.

 Also, there is literally zero point in using ``java.time.LocalTime`` and ``java.time.temporal.ChronoUnit`` - the LPS file format does not need to be that precise.